Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/events/eventTypes/functions/isEventOfCategory.md

 keyof [`UptimeEvents`](../interfaces/UptimeEvents.md)

-The event name to categorize
+The event name to categorize.
+Must be a key of [UptimeEvents](../interfaces/UptimeEvents.md).

 ### category

-The category to check against
+The category to check against.
+Must be a key of [EVENT\_CATEGORIES](../variables/EVENT_CATEGORIES.md).
-Provides type-safe event categorization for filtering and routing.
-Internal events are separated into their own categories (INTERNAL_DATABASE, INTERNAL_MONITOR, INTERNAL_SITE) for manager-to-manager communication.

 `"CACHE"` | `"CONFIG"` | `"DATABASE"` | `"INTERNAL_DATABASE"` | `"INTERNAL_MONITOR"` | `"INTERNAL_SITE"` | `"MONITOR"` | `"MONITORING"` | `"PERFORMANCE"` | `"SITE"` | `"SYSTEM"`